 I grew up in north central Minnesota and graduated from high school in 1988.
 Two months after graduation, I went to Army basic training at Ft.
 Sill, Oklahoma as a 13B (cannon crewmember-Field Artillery).
 After completing eight weeks of basic training and five weeks of cannon crew member training under the "One station unit training" (OSUT), I PCSed to then West Germany where I servered on the 8" self-propelled Artillery piece (M110A2 - 203mm cannon) and was stationed there for my entire enlistment.

 During my enlistment, I ended up rupturing two discs in my lower back from lifting Artillery rounds, blowing out my knee, and fracturing both of my ankles.
 Shortly before I ETSed from the service, I underwent lower back surgery at the Landstuhl Army Regional Medical Center in Landstuhl, Germany.
 After leaving the military I decided to stay here in Germany where I have been ever since.

 As a disabled veteran myself I know how important one's benefits claim is to them and their well-being.
 When I represent another veteran before VA, I always have the best interest of that veteran in mind.
-I have been involved with the VA claims process for the past sixteen plus years.
+I have been involved with the VA claims process for the past twenty-five plus years.
 After realizing how little support and competent representation was available to U.S. veterans living not only here in Germany, but in Europe and abroad in general, I decided to obtain my accreditation from VA's Office of the General Counsel in the hopes of providing that service.
 I look forward to serving fellow veterans, regardless of where they reside, in the capacity as an accredited claims agent to secure their benefits they have earned by serving our country.